Adding a Bathroom to Your Extension: Costs & Value Guide

 Rule of thumb: one bathroom per 3 bedrooms minimum.
 Premium London properties often have one bathroom per bedroom.
 Every floor with a bedroom should have bathroom access.

-Can I add a bathroom anywhere?
+Can I add a bathroom anywhere in my extension?

 Technically yes, but proximity to existing drainage makes it cheaper.
 Building regs require adequate ventilation and drainage.
 Some locations may need pumped systems like macerators.